ropensci/osfr/README.md

 ## Installation

 This package is currently under heavy development and is apt to undergo significant changes until a stable version has been submitted to CRAN.
 You've been warned.

+Also note this version of osfr has been temporarily renamed to *osfr2*.

 ``` r
 # install.packages("devtools")